ntampellini/TSCoDe/docs/operators_keywords.rst

 -  ``neb>`` - Allows the use of the TSCoDe NEB procedure on external structures, useful if working with calculators that do not natively integrate such methods (*i.e.* Gaussian).
-   The implementation is a climbing image nudged elastic band (CI-NEB) TS search with 6 moving images.
+   The implementation is a climbing image nudged elastic band (CI-NEB) TS search with 7 moving images.
-   The operator should be used on a file that contains two structures, the start and end points for the search.
+   The operator should be used on a file that contains two or three structures, that will be interpolated as the start, end and optional transition state guess for the NEB optimization.
+Alternatively, an odd number of structures can be used as a starting point, overriding interpolation.

    A graph with the energy of each image is written, along with the MEP guess and the converged MEP.
+It is also possible to provide three structures, that will be used as start, end and transition state guess, respectively.

--  ``prune>`` - Reads the (multimolecular) input file and treats it as an ensemble generated during a TSCoDe embedding.
+-  ``refine>`` - Reads the (multimolecular) input file and treats it as an ensemble generated during a TSCoDe embedding.
 That is the ensemble is pruned removing similar structure, optimized at the theory level(s) chosen and again pruned for similarity.